in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 > This entire process of Spring Boot provide default configuration based on what classes are available on the CLASSPATH and what configuration is provided for the application is called Auto Configuration.

-To understand Auto Configuration further, lets bootstrap a simple Spring Boot Application using Spring Initializr
+To understand Auto Configuration further, lets bootstrap a simple Spring Boot Application using Spring Initializr.

 ## Creating REST Services Application with Spring Initializr